JastinXyz/whatscode.mongo/README.md

 > Uh? you don't know what [**whatscode.js**](https://github.com/JastinXyz/whatscode.js) is? whatscode.js is a package to create Whatsapp bots easily and quickly, even coding experience is not really needed...

 ⚠️ To use a custom database in whatscode.js you need the version of whatscode.js installed from github.
-Because for now in the npm version, whatscode.js doesn't support custom databases yet (custom databases will be added in the next version of npm)
+Because for now in the npm version, whatscode.js doesn't support custom databases yet (custom databases will be added in the next version of whatscode.js in npm)

 ```bash
 npm i github:JastinXyz/whatscode.js